Standardized test results

 SAT & ACT

 SAT and ACT are standardized college admission tests required by most four-year institutes of higher learning.
 The results of these assessments help determine student college preparedness.
 Results from these assessments not only help students get into college, but also help students with identifying colleges of interest, qualify for scholarships, and identify additional skills needed for college success.
-Beginning in the spring of 2016, GISD will pay for every GISD student enrolled in grade 11 to take the SAT assessment.
+Since 2016, GISD has paid for every GISD student enrolled in grade 11 to take the SAT assessment.

 GISD student performance can be viewed on the Scholastic Aptitude Test (SAT) and American College Test (ACT) Results webpage.
 Results are reported based on the most recent Graduating Class Reports provided by the testing vendors.